baturinsky/Scala-Ecc/README.md

 This is a library for ECDSA signing, written completely in Scala.
 Only extra lib used is Base64 encoding, written by Robert Harder in Java.

-Tested to be compatible with sjclecc ECC library for javascript.
+Tested to be compatible with Stanford Javascript Crypto Library.

 Does NOT use native encryption Java interface, which are forbidden in some place (like Google App).

 Works about 30% faster than Bouncy Castle ECDSA implemention in Java.

 I'm not a specialist in cryptography (or Scala), so probably I messed in some places.
 But testing so far showed it works as it should.

+Feedback and forks are welcome.

 ```scala
 import ecc._